-- A new application for a taxi or private hire vehicle licence will be refused if a vehicle is more than 5 years old from date of first registration.
-It must also be Euro 6 compliant, ULEV or EV. - An application to transfer a taxi or private hire vehicle licence (including a temporary change) will be refused if a vehicle is more than 5 years old from date of first registration.
-It must also be Euro 6 compliant, ULEV or EV. - EVs (Electric Vehicles) and ULEVs (Ultra Low Emission Vehicles) are exempt from the above policy and there is no age restriction on these vehicles. - New WAVs (Wheelchair accessible vehicles) are exempt from the above age policy but will be refused if the WAV is not Euro 6 compliant or ULEV or EV
+- A new application for a taxi or private hire vehicle licence (including WAV's) will be refused if it is not Euro 6 compliant, ULEV or EV. - An application to transfer a taxi or private hire vehicle licence (including a temporary change) will be refused if it is not Euro 6 compliant, ULEV or EV. - EVs (Electric Vehicles) and ULEVs (Ultra Low Emission Vehicles) are exempt from the above policy and there is no age restriction on these vehicles.